-Although it feels like a threat to their businesses, it can be beneficial for credit card consumers with Apple entering financial services.
-The iPhone maker is about to disrupt the credit card market with its new Apple Card.
+Although it feels like a threat to their businesses, it can benefit credit card consumers with Apple entering financial services.
+The iPhone maker will disrupt the credit card market with its new Apple Card.

 For consumers, in particular, it’s due to how credit card companies bury deep those fees in the fine print of your cardholder’s agreement.
+Getting hit with a hidden fee is an awful feeling.
 You won’t know about them until you’ve been charged.
-It’s an awful feeling to get hit by a hidden fee.

 We all can agree that credit card companies make it hard for their customers to stay on top of their credit card habits.
-Most of their websites are hard to navigate, their dull banking apps with limited card functionality are a nightmare for consumers.
+Most of their websites are hard to navigate, and their dull banking apps with limited card functionality are a nightmare for consumers.

 Did you know that most U.S. consumers are either unsure or unaware of their cards’ APRs?